devosonder/jitsi-meet-transcoder/README.md

  - Rclone to upload recordings to (AWS, GCP, AZURE and others)
  - Redis
  - actix-web server
- - lib-gst-meet is server side rust implementation of lib-jitsi-meet javascript library
+ - lib-gst-meet is rust implementation of lib-jitsi-meet javascript library for browser
  - autoscalable pipeline

 ## Deployment